History of Istanbul in Timeline

 By 2000, Istanbul's population had increased tenfold since 1950 due to internal and international migration.

-In 2000, Istanbul had a total of 137 hospitals, with 100 of them being private.
+In 2000, Istanbul had 137 hospitals, with 100 being private.

 Since 2000, many of Istanbul's sports facilities have been built or upgraded to bolster the city's bids for the Summer Olympic Games.

-2001: Sabiha Gökçen International Airport opened
+2001: Opening of Sabiha Gökçen International Airport

-2002: Atatürk Olympic Stadium Completed
+2002: Completion of Atatürk Olympic Stadium

-In 2002, the Atatürk Olympic Stadium, the largest multi-purpose stadium in Turkey, was completed as an IAAF first-class venue for track and field.
+In 2002, Atatürk Olympic Stadium, the largest multi-purpose stadium in Turkey, was completed as an IAAF first-class venue for track and field.

 2003: First Istanbul Pride